sokinpui/3100_Project/doc/configuration.md

     ```
 *   **Action:** This endpoint updates the `seta_config.json` file.
 *   **IMPORTANT:** Changes made via this endpoint **require a full application restart** (both frontend and backend processes) to take effect, as the database engine is initialized only once at startup.
+*   **NOTE:** While the functionality to switch databases exists, it may not have been extensively tested in all deployment scenarios (especially switching *between* local and cloud after initial setup).
+Proceed with caution when changing the database type on an existing installation.

 ## Summary